scwaaa/RPGIRL/README.md

 ### The Conduits (The Blasters)

-A Conduit is not a weapon; it is an **interface device**.
+Based on the OFD flycore, a Conduit is not a weapon; it is an **interface device**.
 It translates a Weaver's intent into executable commands that manipulate the Magitrace.

 **Conduit Types:**
 - **Precision Loom** (Rifle-style blasters) - Designed for accurate, long-range weaves